Scheduled Swims

 - Be a member in good standing for at least six months

-- OR complete the 100-mile swim within your first six months of membership
+- OR complete the 100-mile swim challenge

 - OR complete the “Accelerated Out-of-Cove Process”; contact the swim commissioners for information and the form